codefornirvana/remind/README.md

 Running Remind
 ```
 Usage : ./remind <time when you want the notification in form of hh:mm:ss> &
-Please it is advisable to run remind in the background mode so that you can easily carry on with your work and let remind keep the track of time for
+Please it is advisable to run remind in the background mode so that you can easily carry on with your work
-you
+and let remind keep the track of time the for you
 ```

 ## Built With